catalyst-cooperative/pudl/docs/dev/annual_updates.rst

 .. note::

-    EIA861 is not yet included in the ETL, so you can stop after 1.3 if you're updating form 861.
-You can also skip all steps after 3.
+  If you're updating EIA861, you can skip the rest of the steps in this section and all steps beyond step two because 861 is not yet included in the ETL.

 **1.4)** Update the years of data to be processed in the ``etl_full.yml`` and ``etl_fast.yml`` settings files stored under ``src/pudl/package_data/settings`` in the